 This is my latest lecture.

 The first half is a large section of 45 photographs of cities from my 4th book City Light.
 The second half is in 2 sections and is mainly landscapes.
-There are 25 prints illustrating the 205 mile Alpine Pass Route that crosses 17 of the high passes across the central Swiss Alps from near Liechtenstein to Montreux in Switzerland.
-The lecture finishes with 15 prints from New Zealand and a few cities from the region such as Auckland, Sydney and Hong Kong.
+It starts with the 205 mile Alpine Pass Route that crosses 17 of the high passes across the central Swiss Alps from near Liechtenstein to Montreux in Switzerland.
+The lecture finishes with New Zealand landscapes and a few cities from the region such as Auckland, Sydney and Hong Kong.

 There is quite a bit on composition and what I look for in a good black and white photograph, as well as what I leave out.